Natural Options to Reverse Parkinsons Symptoms

 Perhaps the sleep problem is not due to the side effects of medications.
 What then?
 You have already had two extensive check ups at the hospital with no resolution and no insight into what is happening here.
 I suggest that it is now time to consider other alternatives.

-One possible diagnostic option is to take advantage of the Free Happy Hour offered by Sound Health Options.
-Every two weeks, Sharry Edwards offers free diagnostic services using Bioacoustic voice profiling.
-I suspect the underlying source of the imbalance could be identified with a Bioacoustic analysis of your voice and set you on a course of recovery to the relief of you and your entire family.
+One possible diagnostic option is to take advantage of the services of Sound Health Options.
+They provide diagnostic services using BioAcoustic voice profiling.
+I suspect the underlying source of the sleep disorder could be identified with an analysis of her voice.
+Once the cause is identified treatments can be used to address it.

-My guess is that you are deficient in one or more substance the body needs to maintain balance.
-Once you know the source of the imbalance, you can help your body come back into balance through diet and taking the specific supplements your body needs right now.
+My guess is that you are deficient in one or more substance the body needs to maintain balance, perhaps the B vitamins Once you know the source of the imbalance, you can help your body come back into balance through diet and taking the specific supplements your body needs right now.

 Robert Rodgers